 Improving $c$ to be $o(1)$ in $n$ would violate this lower bound.

-Intuitively, think of what happens when we let $P_{Y|X}$ be the identity matrix where $Y = X$.
+Intuitively, consider what happens when we let $P_{Y|X}$ be the identity matrix where $Y = X$.
 In such a case, \Cref{thm::bounds_uniform_type} is not true (in order to get a true statement, the constant $c$ should be replaced with a value that grows logarithmically with $n$, see \Cref{sec::no_strictly_positive}).
-This is the same setting as the example given above but with $\varepsilon = 0$.
-It is clear here that $Y^n$ will have $\sqrt{n}$ deviations in the number of $0$'s from the mean whereas any sequence $\hat Y^n$ will have exactly the type $(n/2, n/2)$.
+This is the same setting as the example given above but with $\delta = 0$.
+It is clear here that $\hat Y^n$ likely has $\sqrt{n}$ deviations in the number of $1$'s from the mean whereas any sequence $Y^n$ has exactly $n/2$ number of $1$'s.
 This creates an expected Hamming distance of $\sqrt{n}$.
-Slightly increasing $\varepsilon$ above zero will not change the Hamming distance by much but make $P_{Z|X}$ strictly positive.
+Slightly increasing $\delta$ above zero will not change the Hamming distance by much but will make $P_{Z|X}$ strictly positive.